shrainu/shrainu.github.io/README.md

 # Shrain's Github Page

  Hi, as you can see this is my github page.
-I have no idea about what I'll put here but, I guess I'll evetually figure something out.
+Here I post articles and tutorials about programming, and share some of my games.
+Currently I'm working on a Pyhsics Game, you can try it from the game section of the website.